Ways to Manage Bladder Prolapse may involve:

 - estrogen replacement therapy

-The goal of surgery is to repair your body and improve symptoms.
+The goal of surgery is to repair your body and improve the way you feel.
 Surgery can be performed through the vagina or the abdomen.
 There are several ways the surgery can be done, they include:

 - Open surgery- when an incision (cut) is made through the abdomen